broadinstitute/seqr/loading_data.md

 ## Project Directory

 All data for a project in xBrowse should be contained in a single directory.
 The directory should the same name as the project ID, eg. `macarthur_nmd_1`.

+### background.md

+This is some background on the project, for *internal* use.
+It won't be displayed in the UI anywhere.

+Please make sure to include some background on why we are loading data, for which collaborators, etc.
+Feel free to paste emails in here too.

 ### project.yaml